Gravity's Rainbow: Plot

-Part Two: "Une Perm au Casino Hermann Goering": Slothrop is sent away by his superiors under mysterious circumstances to a casino on the recently liberated French Riviera, in which almost the entirety of Part Two takes place.
+Part Two: "Un Perm' au Casino Hermann Goering": Slothrop is sent away by his superiors under mysterious circumstances to a casino on the recently liberated French Riviera, in which almost the entirety of Part Two takes place.
 He is in fact being monitored by associates of Pointsman, including Katje and a linguist named Sir Stephen Dodson-Truck.
-One of the more bizarre Pavlovian episodes involves the conditioning of octopus Grigori to attack Katje.
+One of the more bizarre Pavlovian episodes involves the conditioning of trained octopus Grigori to attack Katje.
 Early in part two, the octopus attacks Katje on the beach in France, and Slothrop is "conveniently" at hand to rescue her.
 Katje and Slothrop eventually have sex.
 At the Casino, he learns of a rocket with the irregular serial number 00000 (Slothrop comments that the numbering system doesn't allow for four zeroes in one serial, let alone five), which features a mysterious component called the S-Gerät (short for Schwarzgerät, 'black device'), made out of the hitherto unknown plastic Imipolex G. It is hinted that Slothrop's prescience of rocket hits is due to being conditioned as an infant by the creator of Imipolex G, Laszlo Jamf.
 Later, the reality of this story is called into question, as is the very existence of Slothrop's original sexual exploits.

 Meanwhile, at The White Visitation, Pointsman brings the unit and its mission under his control.
 The unit's nominal commander, Brigadier General Ernest Pudding, who is haunted by his traumatic memories of World War I, is brought to (literal) submission through sado-masochistic rituals with Katje, engineered by Pointsman.

-Slothrop becomes increasingly paranoid, as old associates disappear.
-He begins to suspect he is being monitored and adopts the persona (one of many) of "Ian Scuffling," a British war correspondent.
+Slothrop becomes increasingly paranoid as old associates disappear.
+He begins to suspect he is being monitored and adopts the persona (one of many) of "Ian Scuffling", a British war correspondent.
 He escapes from the casino into "The Zone", the coalescing post-war wasteland of Europe, first to Nice in France and then to Switzerland, searching for the 00000 and S-Gerät.
 In the closing of Part Two, Katje is revealed to be safe in England, enjoying a day at the beach with Roger Mexico and Jessica, as well as Pointsman, who is in charge of Slothrop's furtive supervision.
 While unable to contact Slothrop (or prohibited from contacting him), Katje continues to follow his actions through Pointsman, who is showing greater signs of mental instability.